belastr/gmod-debugger/README.md

 5. You are all set.

 The debugger can be turned off entirely in the autorun init.lua.
 Simply change the true to false.

+The generated log files will come out at the created gmod-debugger directory in garrysmod/data.